vincentazmi/UnitConverter/readme.md

+# Unit Converter!
-Script that can convert the following units into their equivalents:
+# Script that can convert the following units into their equivalents:
 1. Weight
 2. Distance
 3. Speed